 The WA Respectful Relationships Teaching Support Program is informed by a growing body of research, policy and practice in primary prevention in school settings and has been adapted to the WA context.

-The WA Respectful Relationships Teaching Support Program recognises that school communities can play a part in promoting healthy and respectful relationships and the message that violence is never OK.
+The WA Respectful Relationships Teaching Support Program recognises that school communities can play a part in promoting healthy and respectful relationships and reinforcing the message that violence is never OK.
 Schools can play an important role in breaking the cycle of violence by teaching young people how to recognise and challenge violence against women and build respectful relationships.

 The WA Respectful Relationships Teaching Support Program will assist schools to educate students that violence is not acceptable and will help promote healthy and respectful relationships in the community.